SFU-CMPT-201/a6-pub/README.md

 also write a few C programs that examine the memory layout, which also gives us an opportunity to take a deeper look at pointers.

+## Important Note

+You should not copy and paste the code examples here.
+If you do, you ***will not*** get any credit for this assignment.

 ## Linux Memory Layout and C Pointers

 Every single thing in your program, all the statements, all the variables, and all the function